bountygiver/TerrariaKitchen/README.md

     - `MobAlias` is a list of other similar names that will also be treated as ordering for this entry, also case sensitive
     - `Price` is the credits cost per item
     - `MaxBuys` is the maximum number of purchases that can be made in a single order
+    - `NoDay` defines entry do not spawn during day.
+Non-wave spawns of this type during the day will fail and not charge the chatter.
+    - `NoNight` defines entry do not spawn during night.
+Non-wave spawns of this type during the night will fail and not charge the chatter.
     - `Pooling` is whether the mob allows pooling credits from multiple chatters
 - `Events` is a list of events that can be bought by chatters:
     - `EventName` is the name that will be entered into the `!t event` command, case sensitive